Essential renormalisation group: Frame covariant flow equation

 \subsection{Dimensionful covariant flow}

-In dimensionful variables, the frame covariant effective average action is obtained by introducing a cutoff scale $k$ in two independent manners.
-Firstly, we identify $K=\Reg_k$ with an additive IR cut off $\Reg_k$ which suppresses fluctuations below momentum scales $p^2\simeq k^2$ and vanishes in the ultraviolet (UV) for momenta $p^2 \gg k^2$.
-In position space the regulator is a function of the Bochner-Laplacian $\Delta = - \partial_\mu\partial_\mu$ such that\footnote{ Where we adopt the following notation $\int_p := \int \frac{{\rm d}^dp}{(2\pi)^d}$.}
+In dimensionful variables, the frame covariant effective average action is obtained by introducing a mass scale $k$, which lies in the range $0<k \leq \Lambda$, in two independent manners.
+Firstly, we identify $K=\Reg_k$ with an additive IR cut off which suppresses modes $p^2< k^2$ and diverges as $k \to \Lambda$ such that all modes are suppressed in this limit.
+In position space the regulator is a function of the Bochner-Laplacian $\Delta = - \partial_\mu\partial_\mu$ such that\footnote{Where we adopt the following notation $\int_p := \int \frac{{\rm d}^dp}{(2\pi)^d}$.}

+where $\reg(p^2/k^2,k^2/\Lambda^2)$ is the dimensionless cutoff function which vanishes in the limit $p^2/k^2 \to \infty$, while for $k^2 \to \Lambda^2$ it should diverge.
+For a discussion on the EAA in the presence of a finite ultra-violet cutoff see Refs.\cite{Morris:1993qb,Morris:2015oca}.
+If the continuum limit $\Lambda \to \infty$ is taken the cutoff function reduces to